jodhernandezbe/EoL4Chem/README.md

 | chord_recyled.csv | Labels for industry sectors in Figure 7 |
 | seaborn_heatmap_non_industrial.pdf | Plot for chemical cross-contamination or Figure 8 |

+# Note

+Feel free to optimize the codes for a better performance, create a relational database (e.g., MySQL) to use a relational database management system (RDMS), and perform a database normalization.

 # Disclaimer

 The views expressed in this article are those of the authors and do not necessarily represent the views or policies of